The Great Rhino Project safari

 Track rhino, see cave rock art.
 A day with Paul Hubbard who was involved with the Rhino Project set-up.
 Sundowners with the chief warden of Matobos Hills.
 Dinnner at the lodge

-Transfer to Bulawayo Airport for your flight to Johannesburg and your onward flight to London.
+Transfer to Bulawayo Airport for your onward flight.

 Tips and notes